deckhouse/deckhouse/docs/documentation/pages/DECKHOUSE-FAQ.md

 1. Pull module images from their source registry, defined as a `ModuleSource` resource, into a dedicated directory using the `d8 mirror modules pull` command.

-   `d8 mirror modules pull` pulls only the module versions available in the module release channels at the time of copying unless the `--modules-filter` flag is set.
+   `d8 mirror modules pull` pulls only the module versions available in the module release channels at the time of copying unless the `--filter` flag is set.

    - Create a file with the `ModuleSource` resource (for example, `$HOME/module_source.yml`).